Share Your Passion for Chemistry with Others

 Combining physics and chemistry can lead to opportunities in a variety of exciting careers.
 For example, an understanding of the physical properties of matter at an atomic scale is required in material science, the development of batteries and fuel cells, and innovations in semiconductors.

-Students can study chemical and physical principles of organisms and their biological processes while focusing on biomolecules' roles, functions, and structures.
+Students will study chemical and physical principles of organisms and their biological processes, preparing them for careers in science and chemistry.